pawamoy/website/docs/about.md

 `read`

 <p class="i2"></p>
-Read a book, an article, on joke, docs, a tutorial, news.
+Read a book, an article, a joke, docs, a tutorial, news.
 Read it on a desktop screen, on a smartphone screen, on an e-book screen, or... on paper directly?
 Technology is crazy.
 While using this option, please take care of your eyes: enable blue-light filters and adapt luminosity.